Paralegal Schools in Illinois

 The Bachelor of Arts in Legal Studies offered by Dominican University, which can be completed fully online, prepares students for professional paralegal careers in a variety of environments as well as for advanced academic study in law or the social sciences.
 The program is offered on an accelerated format, providing the equivalent of two years of full-time study in 20 months.
 Students pursuing the BA in Legal Studies can choose up to two concentrations to support the major from seven concentration areas: Criminal Justice; Disability Advocacy; Labor Relations; Law & Social Justice; Paralegal Studies; Public Administration; or Sustainability Studies.
 Regardless of concentration, all students complete fundamental courses in legal research, writing, and theory, including courses in the philosophy of law and legal ethics.
 Those who have already earned a bachelor’s degree in another subject may also be interested in Dominican University’s Second Bachelor’s Program, which provides the opportunity to earn the BA in Legal Studies as a second baccalaureate degree by completing just 10 courses.

-American Bar Association Approved Paralegal Programs in Illinois
+American Bar Association Approved Paralegal Programs in Illinois (Not-for-Profit)

 - College of DuPage (Glen Ellyn)